rdbliss/rdbliss.github.io/_posts/2021-05-06-the-nsa-polygraph-interrogation-is-hypocritical-and-abusive.md

 It is *unconscionable* to routinely place anyone in such a catch-22.
 Therefore I have adopted a policy that I encourage everyone to follow, no matter your opinion on the intelligence community: **Refuse polygraph interrogations.**

+---

+**Added July 6, 2021**: I have now been completely reimbursed by the NSA for my travel (and troubles).
+It is amusing that the NSA *paid me* \$1400 to learn that I would hate working for them.